Israeli PM Netanyahu thanks Saudi Arabia after emergency plane landing

 But brokering such a deal is a heavy lift as the kingdom has said it will not officially recognise Israel before a resolution to the decades-long Israeli-Palestinian conflict.

+Israel’s current far-right government, led by Netanyahu, has been blamed for escalating violence against Palestinians in the occupied West Bank, where near-daily raids have killed and injured hundreds.

+Israel has also made clear that it will continue to expand illegal settlements in the West Bank and occupied East Jerusalem, despite international criticism and accusations of apartheid by human rights organisation.

-The Saudis are also apparently seeking defence guarantees and access to US nuclear technology.
+For their part, the Saudis are also apparently seeking defence guarantees and access to US nuclear technology.

 Israeli press commentators suggested efforts for normalisation with Saudi Arabia have been severely compromised on the back of Israel’s announcement of a meeting between its foreign minister and his Libyan counterpart in Rome.